JuliaGraphs/Graphs.jl/docs/src/core_functions/simplegraphs_generators.md

-# Generators for Common Graphs
+# Generators for common graphs

 *Graphs.jl* defines generators for various families of deterministic and random graphs.